smarripalapu/Video-Object-Detection/README.md

 # Video-Object-Detection

 #### Data preperation
-* Raw Image and Annotation files used to create train and test csv and tfrecord files are uploaded in pistol_data folder.
+* Raw Image and Annotation files used to create train and test csv and tfrecord files are uploaded in pistol_data and knife_data folders.
 * The xml annotation files are parsed on the features and a corresponding csv files are created.
 * The csv and tfrecord files generated can be viewed in [gdrive](https://drive.google.com/drive/u/0/folders/17dJMRMj5-QBFoHV9mfgi8Xw8QqyCzPyR)
 * This data contains black and white images and rotated images for a better accuracy.